 - Secure your internet traffic wherever you are

 - Bypass bandwidth throttling measures potentially deployed by your ISP

-Windscribe is a relative upstart in the VPN industry with a rapidly growing user base and a network of over 540 servers in 55+ countries and 100+ cities.
+Windscribe is a relative upstart in the VPN industry with a rapidly growing user base and a network of over 480 servers in 60+ countries and 100+ locations.